COPD: Eat Right For More Energy

 COPD Caution: Gas-Inducing Foods

-Foods that cause a person with COPD to produce gas and/or cause bloating can make breathing more difficult.
+Foods COPD patients should avoid include those that cause them to produce gas and/or cause bloating.
+These can make breathing more difficult.
 Some common foods that may cause these symptoms are as follows: carbonated drinks, fried foods, spicy foods, beans, and some vegetables like cabbage or broccoli.
 You may notice that some items like beans and vegetables were previously recommended for people with COPD.
 They still are recommended, but each person is unique; so beans may cause one person gas, but cause no problems in other people.
 Once you identify those foods that cause gas and/or bloating, avoid them.

 Go for Potassium